Singapore Personalised Employment Pass (PEP) Guide

 How to Appeal Against a Personalized Employment Pass (PEP) Rejection?

-Rejection of a Personalised Employment Pass (PEP) application is rare, unless the applicant fails to meet the salary criteria or breaches specific work pass conditions.
-However, in the event of a PEP application rejection, applicants are given a three-month period to lodge an appeal.
-It is important to proceed with an appeal only if there are strong justifications to support your case.
+Rejection of a Personalised Employment Pass (PEP) application rarely occurs unless you fail to meet the salary criteria or breach specific work pass conditions.
+However, if your PEP application is rejected, you have three months to lodge an appeal.
+You should only proceed with an appeal if you have strong justifications to support your case.

-To begin, carefully review the rejection letter issued by the Ministry of Manpower (MOM) and focus on the stated reasons for the rejection.
-Understanding the specific grounds for rejection is crucial in order to prepare a compelling appeal letter and gather relevant supporting documentation.
+To begin, carefully review the rejection letter issued by the Ministry of Manpower (MOM) and focus on the specific reasons for the rejection.
+Understanding these grounds is crucial for preparing a compelling appeal letter and gathering the necessary supporting documentation.

-The PEP appeal process typically takes around 8 to 10 weeks for processing.
-If you are uncertain about the reasons for the rejection or if the MOM does not provide clear explanations, seeking professional advice from an immigration consultancy is recommended.
-Their expertise can provide valuable insights, helping you navigate the appeal process effectively and increase your chances of a successful outcome.
+The PEP appeal process typically takes around 8 to 10 weeks to complete.
+If you’re unsure about the reasons for the rejection or if the MOM doesn’t provide clear explanations, it’s recommended that you seek professional advice from an immigration consultancy.
+Their expertise can offer valuable insights, helping you navigate the appeal process more effectively and improve your chances of a successful outcome.

 Summary

-To summarise, the Singapore Personalised Employment Pass holders are similar to a self-sponsored Employment Pass holder.
-In any case after the cessation of employment, Personalised Employment Pass holders can stay in Singapore for up to 6 months.
+To summarise, Singapore’s Personalised Employment Pass holders function similarly to self-sponsored employment pass holders.
+After their employment ends, Personalised Employment Pass holders can remain in Singapore for up to 6 months.

 But what happens after the validity of 3 years?